lse-my459/lse-my459.github.io/index.md

 ### Prerequisites

-Students must have completed Applied Regression Analysis (MY452) or equivalent.
+Students must have completed MY452 (for MY459) or ST107 (for MY360), or
+equivalent.

-Students in this course will strongly benefit from prior experience with the R statistical package.
-All methods will be implemented in R, using primarily the R package `quanteda`, available from CRAN.
+All methods will be implemented in R, often using the R package `quanteda`, available from CRAN.

-### Assessment

-#### Formative Assignments

-* Problem Set 1: Due Monday, 6 February at 2:00pm

-#### Summative Assignments
+### Assignments

-Problem sets will be assigned at the beginning of each lab session.
-These will involve computer exercises applied to texts supplied by the instructor.
-These will be submitted via GitHub Classroom by their due date, and will be marked to provide 60% of the course grade.

-* Problem Set 2: Due Monday, 27 February at 2:00pm
-* Problem Set 3: Due Monday, 13 March at 2:00pm
-* Problem Set 4: Due Monday, 27 March at 2:00pm
-* Problem Set 5: Due Monday, 10 April at 2:00pm

-#### Summative Project

-A final project of 3,000 words (5,000 words for MY559 students) will be due at the beginning of ST (on May 2nd at 5pm), and form 40% of the course grade.
-This will be an original analysis of texts using some of the methods covered in class, and may focus on replicating or extending a published work.
-Additional guidelines are available [here](https://github.com/lse-my459/lse-my459.github.io/blob/master/MY459-559_Final_Assignment_Guidelines.md).
+For assignment details, please see the Moodle pages of MY459 and MY360.

 #### Assessment criteria